-I think many underestimate the impact that a change in career, role or lack there of, has on an individual, unless you've been their yourself.
+I think many underestimate the impact that a change in career, role or lack there of, has on an individual, unless you've been there yourself.

 We hear all the time about how the ex Sports Pro hit rock bottom when his/her career ended, or the Corporate Exec who found him/herself rejected, when their organisation collapsed.
 Or the Business Owner, who felt pointless and didn't know what to do with their time when they sold on their self-made £multimillion business.

 What's clear to me from working with professionals is the high-level, if not total lack of, purpose and identity when they reach the end of their career.